wso2-attic/ballerina-integrator/README.md

 ```

 Access the service
 ```
 curl -v -X POST -d \
 '{ "Order": { "ID": "100500", "Name": "XYZ", "Description": "Sample order."}}' \
 "http://ballerina.guides.io/ordermgt/order" -H "Content-Type:application/json"
 ```

-NOTE: Refer to the [Ballerina_Kubernetes_Extension](https://github.com/ballerinax/kubernetes) GitHub page for more details and samples on Kubernetes deployment with Ballerina.
-You can also find details on using Minikube to deploy Ballerina programs.

 ## Observability
 Ballerina is by default observable.
 Meaning you can easily observe your services, resources, etc.